-For the 36-month timespan of FY23-24 to FY25-26, the total estimated cost of implementing A Place for All is \$1,453,287,000.
+For the 36-month timespan of FY23-24 to FY25-26, the total estimated cost of implementing A Place for All is \$992,371,000.
 Implementation costs include expenses related to developing and launching new programs or expanding existing programs as well as ongoing operations during the 3-year timeframe.
-The projection also includes estimated expenses to expand the administrative capacity of HSH to manage, provide oversight to and support the contracted programs (at the rate of 15% of estimated annual operating costs).
+The projection also includes estimated expenses to expand the administrative capacity and costs of HSH to provide oversight and support to contracted programs (at the rate of 15% of estimated annual operating costs).

-- Initial start-up and development costs for new permanent housing and shelter programs added under A Place For All total \$781,312,000. - Ongoing annual operating costs for the housing, shelter, and prevention programs added under A Place for All is estimated at \$410,901,000.

-The total estimated cost of implementing A Place for All (\$1.45 billion) is not accounted for in current appropriations.
+- Initial start-up and development costs for new permanent housing and shelter programs added under A Place For All total \$388,862,000. - Ongoing annual operating costs for the housing, shelter, and prevention programs added under A Place for All is estimated at \$378,319,000. - The total estimated cost of implementing A Place for All (\$992 million) is not accounted for in current appropriations.
 All costs would require new appropriations beyond the funding already appropriated to HSH.